 Scattering ashes on federal land.
 Officially, you should request permission before scattering ashes on federal land.
 As with local or state land, however, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, developed areas, campsites, and waterways.
 You can find guidelines for scattering ashes on the websites for some national parks.
 For more information, begin your search at the website of the National Park Service.

 Scattering ashes at sea.
 The federal Clean Water Act requires that cremated remains be scattered at least three nautical miles from land.
 The EPA does not permit scattering at beaches or in wading pools by the sea.
 Finally, you must notify the EPA within 30 days of scattering ashes at sea.

 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

 North Carolina law states that you must remove cremated remains from their container before scattering.

-For more information, including the contact information for the EPA representative in North Carolina, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the contact information for the EPA representative in North Carolina, see the EPA's page on Burial at Sea.

 Scattering ashes by air.
 In North Carolina, ashes may be scattered from a plane.
 Federal aviation laws do prohibit dropping objects that might cause harm to people or property, but the U.S. government does not consider cremains to be hazardous material.
 All should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in North Carolina, see Making Funeral Arrangements in North Carolina.
+For more information about funeral laws in North Carolina, see North Carolina Home Funeral Laws.